olmallet81/URT/README.md

    }
 }
 ```
-The benchmark is run on small sample sizes from 100 to 500 and large sample sizes from 1000 to 5000 for double and single precision types.
-The following graphs show the results obtained:
+The benchmark is run on small sample sizes from 100 to 500 (10000 iterations) and large sample sizes from 1000 to 5000 (1000 iterations) for double and single precision types.
+We choose to compare the linear algebra libraries performances on a complex unit-root test as ADF with lag length optimization by AIC criterion minimization.

+NB: The URT libraries have been built single-threaded (meaning that the research for the optimal lag in the ADF test selected will be done using one thread only) and the Intel Turbo Boost has been turned off.
+The machine on which this benchmark has been run is equipped with Intel Core i5-3210M @ 2.50GHz and 6GB of RAM.

+The following graphs show the results obtained.

 ## Benchmark on small sample sizes and double precision
 ![graph1](https://cloud.githubusercontent.com/assets/20603093/21886665/b99ad826-d8b4-11e6-807b-af01d17460ce.png)